Kaizer Chiefs don’t really miss Khune because Akpeyi is doing well – Dos Santos | Goal.com

 "So, the important thing is to keep possession, that’s very important.
 Don’t be in a hurry to go and score and don’t run too much, slow the game down and let Polokwane come.

 “Then you have to try and steal the ball.
-Catch them on a counter and get that goal which Chiefs do very well, and I’m sure they will the game,” he concluded.
+Catch them on a counter and get that goal which Chiefs do very well, and I’m sure they will the game."